 Extending social security to agricultural workers

 Nearly half of the world’s population, more than three billion people, live in rural areas.
 In many countries, rural areas play a significant economic role.
 Around 28 percent of the people in employment are estimated to work in the agricultural sector, which amounts to nearly one billion people around the globe.
-Of these, many are operating in the informal economy (93.6 per cent) with variable and often low levels of income and without adequate social protection coverage.
+Many of them work in the informal sector of the economy (93.6 percent) with variable and often low income, and a largely insufficient social protection coverage.

-This module stresses specific challenges for the extension of social security to agricultural workers and explores some policy options, based on international experience and guided by ILO social security standards
+This module highlights the specific challenges of extending social security to agricultural workers and explores some policy options, based on international experience and guided by ILO social security standards.

 - What are the specific challenges with regard to including agricultural workers under social security legislation?

 - How can agricultural workers be included under social security legislation?

 - What else needs to be considered when aiming at including agricultural workers under social security legislation?

 - Legal exclusion: in some countries, the main labour legislation might exclude workers in the agricultural sector, or at least some categories of workers in this sector, or they might be subject to a separate legislation, which often provides for a lower level of protection.

 - Administrative barriers: in absence of local offices in rural areas, registration might become challenging and expensive, which represents a geographical barrier to accessing social protection services.
 These difficulties are aggravated when workers move from one sector of the economy to another or from paid employment to self-employment.
 Such labour mobility may prevent workers from receiving benefits even when they contributed in the past, especially if the administration does not have the capacity to keep track of the changes.

 - Low and fluctuating income: agricultural workers often have very low incomes, which limits their capacity to contribute.
 Payment of contributions may also be aggravated linked to the seasonality of the harvest and subject to idiosyncratic or covariate shocks.